SimpleBlockchain/simpleblockchain/README.md

 the difficulty level.
 The lower that level is, the harder it is to succeed.

+How hard is it?
+The hash I'm using here has 32 hex digits, so the max value is 16^32 = 2^128.
+The "easy" difficulty level is well over half of that, so the chances are 62.5% I'll get it on any given try.
+The "hard" difficulty level is much smaller--around a 4% chance on any given try.
+The "very hard" difficulty level will succeed around 5.4e-17% of the time.

 This code is in file `blockchain3`.
 Try running it with different values for the difficulty level.
 Watch your CPU usage at the same time.
 Now you know why it's called "proof of work".
+You can also see how many attempts were made to rehash the address by looking at the nonce value of the output.
+A high value here tells you it had to try a lot of times before the mining succeeded.

 It's hard to demo the hacker portion of this.
 For bitcoin, you have millions of people running the mining code.
 The difficulty level is